-#PlanetaryScience4All EPEC-EPSC 4-minute video contest: Call for PhD students
+PlanetaryScience4All EPEC-EPSC 4-minute video contest: Call for PhD students and early career researchers

-The Europlanet Early Career (EPEC) Communication working group is giving all PhD students involved in planetary science the opportunity to showcase their research through a 4-minute video contest called #PlanetaryScience4All.
+The Europlanet Early Career (EPEC) Communication working group gives all early career researchers, including PhD, Master’s and Bachelor’s students, involved in planetary science projects the opportunity to showcase their research in the 3rd edition of the 4-minute video contest called #PlanetaryScience4All.

-- If you have any questions about the #PlantaryScience4All video contest, please contact: email@example.com.
+- If you have any questions about the #PlanetaryScience4All video contest, please contact firstname.lastname@example.org.

 #PlanetaryScience4All video contest FAQ